tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

 # Effective use of latent semantic indexing and computational linguistics in biological and biomedical applications
  - LSI = latent semantic indexing, computational linguistics technique, outperforms Boolean text searches and co-occurrence models at information retrieval, dimensional reduction technique used to compare concepts/topics among collection of terms
  - clustering genes/proteins into GO groups/signaling pathways relies on curation of these groups/pathways, could be supplemented by LSI/LSA (latent semantic analysis)
+# Epigenetic regulation of monoallelic rearrangement (allelic exclusion) of antigen receptor genes
+## Summary
+ - ~10% of genes are expressed monoallelically (any given cell expressed only paternal or maternal allele but not both)
+ - **antigen receptor genes in B and T cells are examples of genes expressed in monoallelic manner (allelic exclusion), during lymphocyte development only 1 allele of each antigen receptor undergoes V(D)J recombination at a time (rearrangement of second allele prevented once productive rearrangement of first allele senses)**
+## Introduction
+ - diploid genome benefits include more robust gene expression patterns, less susceptibility to mutations and environment
+ - allelic exclusion benefits: greater cell diversity
+ - monoallelic expression can be random (RME, like X inactivation) and non-random (imprinted genes)
+ - **allelic exclusion for B and T cells can help prevent autoimmunity (expression of additional functional rearranged subunits from a second allele could lead to multiple specificities for a T or B cell)**
+ - **TCRalpha locus uniquely has rearrangements from both alleles**
 # Epigenetic regulation of T cell exhaustion
 ## Distinct epigenetic programs in T<sub>ex</sub> cells
  - T cells are directed by multiple signals (TCR-antigen interaction, co-stimulatory molecular interactions, local cytokines)